votingworks/vxsuite/apps/bmd/docs/smartcard.md

 A poll worker card does _not_ use the long value on the card.

-## Clerk Card
+## Admin Card

-The clerk card is the full administrative card, and contains the following fields in the short value.
+The admin card is the full administrative card, and contains the following fields in the short value.

-- `t` -- `clerk`
+- `t` -- `admin`
 - `h` -- the base64-encoded SHA256 of the `election.json`

-The clerk card also includes the serialized `election.json` in the long value of the card.
-This is the value which, when hashed with SHA256, should match `h` in both the clerk and poll-worker cards.
+The admin card also includes the serialized `election.json` in the long value of the card.
+This is the value which, when hashed with SHA256, should match `h` in both the admin and poll-worker cards.
 This election definition data is used to configure the BMD, BAS, and BSD.